-The players are restricted to either white or black boxes on the playboard and each piece can only make certain moves.
+The players are restricted to either white or black boxes on the board and each piece can only make certain moves.
 Now, as you become interested in the game of chess, you will find that Russians are seemingly extremely good at this sport.
 You might wonder, why is that?
-What Makes Russians good at Ches seemingly by default just for being Russian?
+What Makes Russians good at Chess seemingly by default?

 History of Chess in Russia